Sainagar Shirdi–Howrah Express: History

 Before it started, there was only one train which connected Sainagar Shirdi to Howrah.

 Accommodations

 The trains have normal priority on the Indian railway network.
 The trains offer four classes of accommodation: second class AC 2-tier (bays of 4 berths + 2 berth on the side) with open system berth, second class AC 3-tier (bays of 6 berths + 2 berths on the side) it also with open system berth and second class 3 tier sleeper (bays of 6 berths + 2 berths on the side).
 Generally it has 1 AC 2-tiers and 1 AC 3-tiers (both of which may be increased according to demand), it has 8 second class 3 tier sleeper (which may be increased according to demand), it has no pantry car, 5 GEN (unreserved) and 2 SLR (second-class luggage/parcel van + guard van ('G' missing) see note for 'GS' above).

 Schedule

-Route & Halts
+Route and halts

 The major stops on the first route are: